syncfusion-content/fileformat-docs/File-Formats/PDF/Create-PDF-document-in-Blazor.md

 ## Steps to create PDF document in Blazor client-side application:

-Step 1: Create a new C# Blazor client-side application project.
+Step 1.
+Create a new C# Blazor client-side application project.
 Select Blazor App from the template and click the Next button.

 ![Create Blazor Client Side application in Visual Studio](Create-PDF-Blazor/Blazor_create_project.png)

-Step 2: Now, the project configuration window appears.
+Step 2.
+Now, the project configuration window appears.
 Click Create button to create a new project with the default project configuration.

 ![Create Blazor Client Side application in Visual Studio](Create-PDF-Blazor/Blazor_Client_NewProject.png)

-Step 3: Blazor WebAssembly App from the dashboard and click Create button to create a new Blazor client-side application.
+Step 3.
+Blazor WebAssembly App from the dashboard and click Create button to create a new Blazor client-side application.

 ![Create Blazor Client Side application in Visual Studio](Create-PDF-Blazor/Blazor_Client_Template.png)

-Step 4: Install the [Syncfusion.PDF.Net.Core](https://www.nuget.org/packages/Syncfusion.pdf.Net.Core) NuGet package as a reference to your Blazor application from [NuGet.org](https://www.nuget.org).
+Step 4.
+Install the [Syncfusion.PDF.Net.Core](https://www.nuget.org/packages/Syncfusion.pdf.Net.Core) NuGet package as a reference to your Blazor application from [NuGet.org](https://www.nuget.org).

 ![Add PDF reference to the project](Create-PDF-Blazor/Blazor_Client_NuGet.png)

-Step 5: Next, include the following namespaces in that  ``FetchData.razor`` file.
+Step 5.
+Next, include the following namespaces in that  ``FetchData.razor`` file.
+{% capture codesnippet9 %}​
 {% tabs %}
 {% highlight c# tabtitle="C#" %}
 @using Syncfusion.Pdf